Vuelve Candy B.: Stud record

 Vuelve Candy B. went on to a career as sire producing Alejandro Luis Too, Roxana Milagros, Rayo Dorado, and El Curro among others.
 But in 1998, he was brought back to El Nuevo Comandante.
 On the morning of August 9, 1998 Vuelve Candy B. suffered a severe injury in his stall and was humanely euthanized.

 Vuelve Candy B. ended his racing career with 63 wins in 85 starts.
 He came in second 12 times, third 6 times, and fourth 3 times.
 He ran only one race out of the money, when he did not finish in his last start.
 His total career earnings amounted to $1,035,789.

 In the last few years, Hipodromo Camarero celebrates the Clasico Vuelve Candy B a stakes race dedicated to this great Puerto Rican champion.
+Vuelve Candy B's remains are buried in the infield at Hipodromo Camarero.